Risch algorithm: Description

 then if (ln g)^{n} were in the result of an integration, then only a few powers of the logarithm should be expected.

 Problem examples

 Finding an elementary antiderivative is very sensitive to details.
-For instance, the following algebraic function (posted to sci.math.symbolic by Henri Cohen in 1993) has an elementary antiderivative, as Wolfram Mathematica since version 13 shows (however, Mathematica does not use the Trager--Risch algorithm to compute this integral):
+For instance, the following algebraic function (posted to sci.math.symbolic by Henri Cohen in 1993) has an elementary antiderivative, as Wolfram Mathematica since version 13 shows (however, Mathematica does not use the Risch algorithm to compute this integral):